Stratified Lie systems: Theory and applications: Automorphic foliated Lie systems

 \section{Automorphic foliated Lie systems}

-We showed in Section \ref{Intro} that the evolution of a Lie system can be reduced to studying the evolution of an automorphic Lie system.
-More generally, we now prove that the evolution of a foliated Lie system can be reduced to the integration of a foliated Lie system on a principal bundle of a particular type.
+We showed in Section \ref{Intro} that the evolution of a Lie system can be determined by an automorphic Lie system.
+More generally, we are going to prove that the evolution of a foliated Lie system can be obtained via a foliated Lie system on a principal bundle of a particular type. \begin{definition} Consider a trivial principal bundle $\pi: G\times M\rightarrow M$ with structural $r$-dimensional Lie group $G$ acting on $G\times M$ by $\varphi_\pi:(g_1,(g_2,k))\in G\times (G\times M)\mapsto (g_1g_2,k)\in G\times M$ and a $t$-dependent vector field on $G\times M$ given by